 I have encountered a problem regarding that stick deviation and flight control movements.
-I mentioned that already in pots instead of transducers and the bottom of post.
-I noticed sort of insufficient stick sensitivity using linear pots.
+I mentioned that already in pots instead of transducers at the end of the post.
+I noticed sort of insufficient stick sensitivity using my linear pots.
 The stick needs to be pulled to hard and to far from neutral position on takeoff or landing flare.
 In my opinion much more than with real stick.
 I remember from Level D sim visit on takeoff I didn’t have to pull stick that much and in general small inputs where needed.

 I guess it was a matter of time before I tried the original transducers.
 I couldn’t help it, I just had to try it even though I had a hunch it won’t be any different!
 Each axis transducer contains five pots for ELAC and SEC signals and they are all doubled (command and monitor unit).
-After finding “proper” potentiometer pin-outs I got the output signal I wasn’t expecting.
+After finding some of potentiometer pin-outs I got the output signal I wasn’t expecting.
 I’ve gone from linear pot insufficient stick sensitivity to a transducer with to sensitive stick!

 I wasn’t really happy with this output signals as stick was extremely sensitive around center and decreases with larger deviations.
-I thought if maybe I have the wrong outputs?
 It looked like this output signals are somewhat logarithmic.
 It was hard to fly approaches with stick so sensitive around center.
 Just the opposite from my linear pots solution, lacking sensitivity around and with center!
 Of course there is also a good probability that I found the “wrong” outputs?
 I also tested joystick curve software and tried to improve and tweak response curve.
 It was a little better but still not the way I wanted.
 I was interested in getting some more information regarding proper stick sensitivity.
 I guess stick sensitivity in real life changes according to flight phase and envelope?